 - CRIM 7210 - Gender, Crime and Justice

-- ENGL 7215 - Topics in 20th Century Literature: The Modern American Novel
+- ENGL 7215 - Topics in Twentieth-Century Literature: The Modern American Novel

-- ENGL 7281 - Gender and Sexuality in Medieval Romance and Modern Film Adaptations
+- ENGL 7281 - Topics in Medieval Literature: Gender and Sexuality in Medieval Romance and Modern Film Adaptations

-- HIST 7290 - Race and Gendered Frontiers: U.S. Encounters with the Empire
+- HIST 7290 - Race and Gender Frontiers: U.S. Encounters with the Empire

 - HIST 7304 - Research Seminar in Gender and Society in the Modern World